 Keep an Eye on the Accents

-A new granite countertop or floor can eat your budget up quickly, but you can make your kitchen feel new without having to change out those big-ticket items.
+A new granite countertop or floor can quickly eat up your budget, but you can make your kitchen feel new without changing out those big-ticket items.

-If you have multicolored counters or tile floor that you’ve previously tied in with the wall color or bar stool seat cushions, Head recommends picking a different color in that marbling to focus on.
+If you have multicolored counters or tile flooring that you had previously tied in with the wall color or decorative accents, Head recommends picking a different color in that marbling to focus on.
 The new accent color will make the surface stand out in a different way.
 “That keeps you from having to spend money to change out your floor,” she says.

 Take a look at your cabinet pulls as well, and consider switching them out for something new and trendy.
 Brushed nickel cabinet hardware – especially on freshly painted cabinets – can make the entire kitchen look like a new design.

-Anticipated cost: Sets of brushed nickel cabinet hardware sell on Amazon for as little as $18.99 for 15 handles, or you can buy single pulls for as little as $1 in stores like Lowe’s and Ace Hardware.
+Anticipated cost: Sets of brushed nickel cabinet hardware sell on Amazon for about $16 for 10 handles, or you can buy single pulls for as little as $1 in stores like Lowe’s and Ace Hardware.